manu72/ghostwriter/USERGUIDE.md

 Primary Medium: Novels, short stories, journalism Writing Volume: Extensive
 Corpus Richness: Rich
-Famous Works: "The Sun Also Rises", "A Farewell to Arms", "For Whom the Bell Tolls" Notable Quotes: Yes
+Famous Works: "The Sun Also Rises", "A Farewell to Arms", "For Whom the Bell Tolls", "The Old Man and the Sea" Notable Quotes: Yes
 Public Domain Status: Mixed (some works in public domain) Best Source Works: "The Sun Also Rises", "A Farewell to Arms", short stories